-While jigs are effective all year, they are especially effective during the early fall.
-Crawl, hop, or swim them through hard cover fast to entice them.
+While baits with jigheads are effective all year, they are especially effective for early fall fishing.
+Crawl, hop, or swim them quickly through hard cover to entice fish.

-A 1/4 oz jig in white, bluegill, or dark color skirt works best.
-I like to throw a white or dark colored creature, craw, or curly tail grub on the most eye catching action.
+A 1/4-ounce jig in white, bluegill or dark color skirt works best.
+I like to throw a white- or dark-colored creature, craw or curly tail grub on the most eye-catching action.

-Jerkbaits are one of the go to lures when fishing around schools of baitfish.
-The erratic action draw bass's attention as they are aggressively feeding.
+Jerkbaits are one of the go-to lures when fishing around schools of baitfish.
+The erratic action draws bass' attention as they are aggressively feeding.

-Tubes are a very over looked lure, especially on days when the fishing is slow.
-They have a very unique spiraling fall that drive bass nuts.
-They can also be drug or hopped across the bottom making them very versatile.
+Tubes are a very overlooked lure, especially on days when the fishing is slow.
+They have a very unique spiraling fall that drives bass nuts.
+You can also drag or hop them across the bottom, making them very versatile.

-My favorite is a 1/2 oz Strike King KVD spinner in sexy shad/chartreuse.
-I have probably caught more bass in the fall with this than anything else I have ever thrown.
+My favorite is a 1/2-ounce Strike King KVD spinner in sexy shad or chartreuse.
+I have probably caught more bass in the fall with this than anything else.

-I guarantee if you keep these five lures ready to go, you will get onto some fall bass.
+I guarantee if you keep these five lures ready to go, you'll get onto some fall bass.
 Just remember the most important thing in the fall is to keep moving until you find the fish.